nardoz-dev/LiVeSe/docs/2nddelivery/2ndDelivery.md

 ### We address them as following:

-1. We make explicit connection between the problem of safety, what type of data we want to collect and finally the use of Survey in order to understand opinions from other people about how our data will be relevant or not
+1. We explicit the connection between the problem of safety, what type of data we want to collect and finally the use of Survey in order to collect opinions from people and understand if sampled data will be relevant or not
+2. We explicit requirements to address during the development as well as decisions taken
-2. We define high level Logic and Cloud services we want to integrate in our System as Google Maps and AWS Analytic
+3. We define high level Logic and what Cloud services we want to integrate in our System : Google Maps and AWS Analytic
-3. We Create our wiring architecture using [fritzing](https://fritzing.org/) tool
+4. We Create our wiring architecture using [fritzing](https://fritzing.org/) tool
-4. We address requirements and consumption in Evaluation doc.
+5. We address requirements and consumption in Evaluation doc.
 Showing problems encountered

 ## Changes in the Concept and Evaluation

+We understand our initial mistakes and addressed suggestions after the first delivery.

+We correct our concept through a more explicit and *clear documentation*.
+We explicit intelligence expected and key metrics

+As consequence, we define more clearly *our requirements and logic* of computation as well as the *wiring architecture* of our device

-We understand our initial mistakes and correct our ideas about concept through a more explicit and clear documentation and presentation.
-As consequence, we dealt with the evaluation trying many approaches in order to be as precise as possible.
-Unfortunately we ran into difficulties.
+Finally, we dealt with the evaluation of power consumption trying *many approaches* in order to retrieve *the most reliable estimate possible*.
+Unfortunately we ran into difficulties

 ## Technical Work